murchandamus/bips/bip-update-process.md

-BIPs that (1) adhere to the formatting requirements, (2) are on-topic, and (3) have materially progressed beyond the ideation phase, e.g. by generating substantial public discussion and commentary from diverse contributors, by independent bitcoin projects working on adopting the proposal, or by the author working for an extended period of time toward improving the proposal based on community feedback, will be assigned a number by a BIP editor.
+BIPs that (1) adhere to the formatting requirements, (2) are on-topic, and (3) have materially progressed beyond the ideation phase, e.g. by generating substantial public discussion and commentary from diverse contributors, by independent bitcoin projects working on adopting the proposal, or by the author working for an extended period toward improving the proposal based on community feedback, will be assigned a number by a BIP editor.
 The BIP editors should delay number assignment when they perceive a proposal being met with lack of interest: number assignment facilitates the distributed discussion of ideas, but before a proposal garners some interest in the bitcoin